Start page

 It is believed that the word "Sarmatia" was first used by Heraclides Ponticus (380 -310 BC), about a hundred years after the appearance of Herodotus' works.
 Heraclides’ work had not been preserved, there are only the later references to it, where sometimes the definition "the land Sauromatians" has been used instead of the word "Sarmatia" (SIMONENKO O.V.
 1994: 32).
 The information of ancient historians is confusing enough, therefore, it is often not clear whom the question is about – about the Scythians or Sauromatians, or about the new people of Sarmatians.
 The term "Sarmatians" was used instead of the "Scythians", and over time began to be used by various authors commonly referring to the entire population of the steppe region from the Volga to the Carpathians.
 Also, please note, that there is no exact data about the time of appearance of the Sarmatians west of the Don River (ibid: 32).

-Despite the confusing details provided by ancient historians, they are in most cases the base while restoring ethnogenetic processes of Scythian-Sarmatian time.
+Despite the confusing details provided by ancient historians, they are in most cases the base for restoring ethnogenetic processes of Scythian-Sarmatian time.
 However, the unsuccessful attempts to connect ancient myths with the results of archaeological research led to the need to re-evaluation their significance and, consequently, proposed to give up "the using of the ancient written sources for proving research archaeological constructions" and this step will "save the scythology and sarmatology from methodical self-destruction" (YABLONSKIY L.T.
 2016 62).

 This is not enough.
 While the scythology and sarmatology do not abandon myths concerning the exclusivity of the Iranian ethnicity of the Scythians and Sarmatians, self-destruction will continue.
 The first step to progress in the sarmatology will be the recognition of the Bulgarian ethnicity of the Scythians, that helps to give certain logic to archaeological constructions.